-Reserve Materials
+Reserve Books

-- Reserve materials are shelved in the area behind the circulation desk and may be requested from a circulation worker or library staff member. - All reserve materials must be checked out, even if only for photocopying. - Return all reserve materials to the circulation desk. - There is a limit of 3 reserve materials that may be checked out to a borrower at one time. - Reserve materials checked out within one hour of closing, may be used overnight and returned within one hour of opening the next day the library is open. - The fine for each overdue reserve item is \$1.00 PER HOUR.
+- Reserve materials are shelved in the area behind the circulation desk. - Request all reserve materials from the library staff. - All reserve materials must be checked out, even if only for photocopying. - Return all reserve materials to the circulation desk. - There is a limit of 5 items that can be checked-out to one borrower at a time. - Reserve materials can be checked out one hour before closing, used overnight and returned by one hour after opening the next day the library is open. - The fine for each overdue reserve item is \$1.00 PER HOUR.

-Overdue Materials and Delinquent Fines Notices
+Overdue Items and Delinquent Fine Notices

-- Overdue materials accumulate fines at the rate of \$.25 per day per item. - The circulation system creates courtesy reminders of materials that are overdue; however, not receiving an overdue notice does not negate the borrower's responsibility to return materials to the library on time. - When the total unpaid fine reaches \$5.00 a bill will be sent out and borrowing privileges are suspended.
-If the overdue materials are not returned and resultant fines paid, the student will receive an invoice for the replacement cost of the material plus a cataloging fee.
+- Overdue items accumulate fines at the rate of \$.25 per day per item to a maximum of \$15.00 per item. - The circulation system creates courtesy email reminders of items that are overdue; however, not receiving an overdue notice does not negate the borrower's responsibility to return items to the library on time.

+- When the total unpaid fine reaches \$5.00 a bill will be sent out. - Borrowing privileges are suspended when fine totals reach \$5.00. - If the overdue items are not returned and resultant fines paid, the student will receive an invoice for the replacement cost of the book plus processing fees.